 B.1.
-Commercial catch
+Commercial landings and discards

-Spanish landings of R. montagui in 9.a (Galicia and South of Spain combined) reached 144.8 ton in 2013, mostly (85%) belonging to the south area.
 Due to the sampling methodology based on métier it has not been possible to separate accurately the discards made by the Spanish trawl fleet in Galicia and Cantabrian Sea (8.c and 9.a).
-Annual fluctuations were observed however this species is low discarded (Table 1).
+Annual fluctuations were observed with high discard values of 50.6 and 54.6 tons in 2011 and 2013, respectively (Table 1).

-Table 1.
-Galicia and Cantabrian Sea (ICES divisions 8.c and 9.a).
-Weight discarded (ton) of Raja montagui (bold) and CV of estimations (italics) from bottom trawl fishery.
+Table 1 - Galicia and Cantabrian Sea (ICES divisions 8.c and 9.a).
+Weight discarded (tons.) of Raja clavata (bold) and CV of estimations (italics) in from bottom trawl fishery.